-In connection with the issuance of the bonds, we will enter into an intercreditor agreement with CenterPoint Houston (on behalf of itself and in its capacities as (i) servicer of the bonds and as servicer of the transition bonds issued by Transition Bond Company I, Transition Bond Company II and Transition Bond Company III and (ii) the collection agent with respect to nuclear decomissioning charges), the trustee of the bonds, Transition Bond Company I and the trustee under the indenture relating to the transition bonds issued by Transition Bond Company II, Transition Bond Company II and the trustee under the indenture relating to the transition Bond Company II, Transition Bond Company II and the trustee under the indenture relating to the transition Bond Company II, Transition Bond Company III and the trustee under the indenture relating to the transition Bond Company II, Transition Bond Company III and the trustee under the indenture relating to the transition Bond Company II, Transition Bond Company III, Transition Bond Company III and the trustee under the indenture relating to the transition bonds issued by Transition Bond Company III, Transition Bond Company III and the trustee under the indenture relating to the transition bonds issued by Transition Bond Company III and the trustee under the indenture relating to the transition bonds issued by Transition Bond Company III and the trustee under the indenture relating to the transition bonds issued by Transition Bond Company III, pursuant to which:
+In connection with the issuance of the bonds, we will enter into an intercreditor agreement with CenterPoint Houston (on behalf of itself and in its capacities as (i) servicer of the bonds and as servicer of the transition bonds issued by Transition Bond Company I, Transition Bond Company II and Transition Bond Company III and (ii) the collection agent with respect to nuclear decomissioning charges), the trustee of the bonds, Transition Bond Company I and the trustee under the indenture relating to the transition bonds issued by Transition Bond Company II, Transition Bond Company III and the trustee under the indenture relating to the transition bonds issued by Transition Bond Company III, Transition Bond Company III and the trustee under the indenture relating to the transition bonds issued by Transition Bond Company III, pursuant to which:

-- the servicer that allocates and remits funds received from retail electric providers for the bonds and for the transition bonds issued by Transition Bond Company I, Transition Bond Company II and Transition Bond Company III and places such funds into deposit accounts (such allocation, remittance and deposits hereafter referred to as the "allocation services") must be the same entity under the servicing agreement and the servicing agreements relating to the transition bonds issued by Transition Bond Company I, Transition Bond Company II and Transition Bond Company II, and - the trustee of the bonds, acting upon the vote of bondholders representing a majority of the outstanding principal amount of the bonds, and the trustees of the transition bonds issued by Transition Bond Company I, Transition Bond Company II and Transition Bond Company III must agree upon a replacement servicer that performs the allocation services.
+- the servicer that allocates and remits funds received from retail electric providers for the bonds and for the transition bonds issued by Transition Bond Company I, Transition Bond Company II and Transition Bond Company III and places such funds into deposit accounts (such allocation, remittance and deposits hereafter referred to as the "allocation services") must be the same entity under the servicing agreement and the servicing agreements relating to the transition bonds issued by Transition Bond Company II, Transition Bond Company III and Transition Bond Company III, and - the trustee of the bonds, acting upon the vote of bondholders representing a majority of the outstanding principal amount of the bonds, and the trustees of the transition bonds issued by Transition Bond Company I, Transition Bond Company II and Transition Bond Company III must agree upon a replacement servicer that performs the allocation services.

 In the event of a default by the servicer under any servicing agreement relating to the bonds or the transition bonds issued by Transition Bond Company I, Transition Bond Company II and Transition Bond Company III, if the trustees are unable to agree on a replacement servicer, no trustee would be able to replace CenterPoint Houston or any successor as servicer.
 Instead, under the intercreditor agreement, any trustee could upon such a default require all collections by the servicers to be deposited directly into a designated account with a financial institution selected by the trustees, subject to satisfaction of the rating agency condition.
-The financial institution holding the designated account would then be responsible for allocating the collections in the account between system restoration or transition charges, as the case may be, relating to the bonds and the transition bonds issued by Transition Bond Company II.
+The financial institution holding the designated account would then be responsible for allocating the collections in the account between system restoration or transition charges, as the case may be, relating to the bonds and the transition bonds issued by Transition Bond Company II, Transition Bond Company III.